uutils/coreutils/docs/src/packaging.md

 Additionally, support for SELinux must explicitly enabled with the `feat_selinux` feature.

-We recommend including all the utilities that a platform supports
+We recommend including all the utilities that a platform supports.

 ## Compilation parameters